 All SR MD-11s were powered by Pratt & Whitney PW4462 engines.
 The cabin layout included 12 first, 49 business and 180 or 187 economy seats.

 Tragically, the airline lost one of its MD-11s (HB-IWF) while flying from New York (JFK) to Geneva (GVA) on September 2, 1998.
-All 229 should onboard were killed in the crash, which was later blamed on a fire that started in the aircraft’s inflight entertainment system.
+All 229 people on board were killed in the crash, which was later blamed on a fire that started in the aircraft’s in-flight entertainment system.
 The airframe was delivered to the carrier in August 1991.

 Following Swissair’s collapse and the formation of Swiss International Air Lines, the new airline decided to focus its fleet on the Airbus A330 and A340.
 The last MD-11 was retired in 2002.

-Another launch customer for the MD-11 was Thai Airways International (TG) which ordered four of the type as a replacement for its DC-10s.
-The airline placed a further order for three more airframes, although TG never took up these jets.
+Another launch customer for the MD-11 was Thai Airways International (TG), which ordered four MD-11s as replacements for its DC-10s.
+The airline placed a further order for three additional airframes, although TG never took delivery of them.

 Its first GE-powered example arrived in June 1991 and was configured to seat 10 ‘Royal first,’ 42 ‘Royal executive’ and 233 economy passengers.

-TG had retired its MD-11s by the end of 2006, replaced by the Boeing 777-200ER.
+Thai had retired its MD-11s by the end of 2006, and they were replaced by the Boeing 777-200ER.
 All four airframes were converted to freighters and taken up by UPS.

 TransAer International Airlines (T8)

-A WO MD-11 was leased to the Irish charter carrier Transfer International (T8) from July 9 until September 1, 1999.
+A World Airways MD-11 was leased to the Irish charter carrier, Transfer International (T8), from July 9 to September 1, 1999.
 The aircraft, N278WA, was operated in an all-white colour scheme without titles.

 USAfrica Airways (E8)

-USAfrica Airways (E8) commenced operations in June 1994 to operate flights from Washington (IAD) to Johannesburg (JNB) and Cape Town (CPT) via the Cape Verde Islands.
+USAfrica Airways (E8) commenced operations in June 1994, flying from Washington (IAD) to Johannesburg (JNB) and Cape Town (CPT) via the Cape Verde Islands.

 The airline had initially planned to commence operations with a DC-10-30 leased from Continental Airlines (CO).
 However, AA put forward two of its MD-11s (N1757A and N1758A) configured in a three-class layout for 238 passengers.